hsokooti/RegNet/README.md

 `./Data/DIR-Lab/4DCT/mha/case1/case1_T00_RS1.mha`

 #### `'data'`:
-The details of `'data'` should be written in the `setting_utils.py`.
+The details of `'data'` should be written in the `setting.setting_utils.py`.
 The general setting of each `'data'` should be defined in
 `load_data_setting(selected_data)` like the extension, total number of types and default pixel value.
 The global data folder (`setting['DataFolder']`) can be defined in `root_address_generator(where_to_run='Auto')`.

 The details of the image address can be defined in `address_generator()` after the line `if data == 'YourOwnData':`.
 For example you can take a look at the line 370: `if data == 'DIR-Lab_4D':`.
-The orginal images are defined with `requested_address= 'originalIm'`.
+The orginal images are defined with `requested_address= 'OriginalIm'`.
 To test the reading function, you can run the above script and check the `original_image_address`.

 #### `'deform_exp', 'TrainingDSmoothList'`: